ScrollPrize/scrollprize-website/docs/09_faq.md

 ### I’m outside the United States, can I participate and win prizes?

 Absolutely!
-As long as we can legally pay you (no US sanctions) you can win the prize.
+As long as we can legally pay you (no US sanctions) you can win prizes.

 ### Do I have to pay taxes on my prize earnings?

 This depends on the jurisdiction you live in, but generally yes, you do have to pay taxes.
-Consult your tax advisor for details.
+Consult your tax advisor.

 ### I’m a researcher or student, and I would like work on this.
 Can I publish my results in journals?